Table of Contents

 View on Amazon.com ➜

-Instead of sitting back in your cruise cabin waiting for your phone to charge up, get out and explore Mother Nature with a portable power bank!
-It holds multiple charges for both smartphones and tablets and includes a Micro-USB cable.
-However, USB-C and Lightning cables are available as well.
-With the small, cylindrical shape, you can easily stow it away in a jacket pocket just in case.
+Instead of sitting back in your cruise cabin waiting for your phone to charge up – get out and explore Mother Nature with a portable power bank!
+It can fully charge smartphones and tablets and includes a Micro-USB cable.
+With the small, cylindrical shape, you can easily stow it away in a jacket pocket for an emergency like needing GPS or a ride back to the ship.

 charger